Glenn-Chiang/quiz-bot/README.md

 This bot acts as a user interface for my quiz-api.

 # Getting started

+## Running the API server
+As this telegram bot merely acts as a user interface, you will first need to run the quiz-api server to read and write quizzes to the database.
+Instructions can be found at [my quiz-api repository](https://github.com/Glenn-Chiang/quiz-api).

-## Obtain a bot token
+## Obtaining a bot token
-Follow [this guide](#https://core.telegram.org/bots/features#creating-a-new-bot) to obtain a bot token from telegram.
+Follow [this guide](https://core.telegram.org/bots/features#creating-a-new-bot) to obtain a bot token from telegram.

 ## Installation and setup
 1. Clone the repo and navigate to its directory.
 ```